ALS: Biochemistry

 It is still not fully understood why neurons die in ALS, but this neurodegeneration is thought to involve many different cellular and molecular processes.
 The genes known to be involved in ALS can be grouped into three general categories based on their normal function: protein degradation, the cytoskeleton, and RNA processing.
 Mutant SOD1 protein forms intracellular aggregations that inhibit protein degradation.
 Cytoplasmic aggregations of wild-type (normal) SOD1 protein are common in sporadic ALS.
 It is thought that misfolded mutant SOD1 can cause misfolding and aggregation of wild-type SOD1 in neighboring neurons in a prion-like manner.
 Other protein degradation genes that can cause ALS when mutated include VCP, OPTN, TBK1, and SQSTM1.
 Three genes implicated in ALS that are important for maintaining the cytoskeleton and for axonal transport include DCTN1, PFN1, and TUBA4A.

-There are a number of ALS genes that encode for RNA-binding proteins.
+Several ALS genes encode RNA-binding proteins.
 The first to be discovered was TDP-43 protein, a nuclear protein that aggregates in the cytoplasm of motor neurons in almost all cases of ALS; however, mutations in TARDBP, the gene that codes for TDP-43, are a rare cause of ALS.
 FUS codes for FUS, another RNA-binding protein with a similar function to TDP-43, which can cause ALS when mutated.
 It is thought that mutations in TARDBP and FUS increase the binding affinity of the low-complexity domain, causing their respective proteins to aggregate in the cytoplasm.
-Once these mutant RNA-binding proteins are misfolded and aggregated, they may be able to misfold normal protein both within and between cells in a prion-like manner.
-This also leads to decreased levels of RNA-binding protein in the nucleus, which may mean that their target RNA transcripts do not undergo the normal processing.
+Once these mutant RNA-binding proteins are misfolded and aggregated, they may be able to misfold normal proteins both within and between cells in a prion-like manner.
+This also leads to decreased levels of RNA-binding protein in the nucleus, which may mean that their target RNA transcripts do not undergo normal processing.
 Other RNA metabolism genes associated with ALS include ANG, SETX, and MATR3.